Hotel Lobby Design Trends

 For example, video game stations and screens can be options explored to heighten engagement with guests and the hotel lobby.
 Another way to implement this interactive aspect is to make board games, such as Jenga or Scrabble, available in the lobby.

-Certain areas or tables dedicated to interactive activities also help to solidify the lobby as a fun, modern common area which can include colorful lounge chairs.
+Certain areas or tables dedicated to interactive activities also help to solidify the lobby as a fun, modern common area which can include colourful lounge chairs.

 Functionality Over Form

-It is about the guest experience, so it is crucial that your hotel lobby be functional and designed accordingly– you want it to be attractive, but it must be designed with its purpose in mind first.
+It is about the guest experience, so it is crucial that your hotel lobby be functional and designed accordingly– you want the communal space to be attractive, but it must be designed with its purpose in mind first.
 If a space is beautiful but is not functional, it will not feel welcoming.

 Segmenting the Hotel Lobby Space